Rukeanu/SQL-8/README.md

 | ------ | ------ |
 | Let's check one of the famous "phantom reads" database patterns, but under the `READ COMMITTED` isolation level.
 You can see a graphical representation of this anomaly on a picture.
 The horizontal red line represents the final results after all sequential steps for both Sessions. | ![D08_10](misc/images/D08_10.png) |

-Please summarize all ratings for all pizzerias in one transaction mode for Session #1 and then `UPDATE` the rating to 1 value for "Pizza Hut" restaurant in Session #2 (in the same order as in the picture).
+Please summarize all ratings for all pizzerias in one transaction mode for Session #1 and then make `INSERT` of the new restaurant 'Kazan Pizza' with rating 5 and ID=10 in Session #2 (in the same order as in the picture).

 ## Chapter X